xebialabs/xl-release-stress-tests/README.md

 - **Server URL**: The URL of the XL Release server instance
     - Syntax : -Pserver-url=http://url.to.server:5516
     - The default value is http://localhost:5516
-- **Username**: The username that will be used to to connect to the server instance.
+- **Username**: The username that will be used to connect to the server instance.
 This username needs "admin" permissions in order to populate data
     - Syntax : -Pusername=admin
     - The default value is 'admin'
 - **Password**: The password of the user account that will be used to connect to the server instance.